SymfonyCasts/api-platform/sfcasts/ep3-custom-data/type-validation.md

 set, be set to this piece of data.
 Why we'll take this out.
 Let's actually send a completely empty objects to create a cheese listing on me.
 It execute 500 air.

-It says argument one, pass two set description must be of type string.
+It says argument one, pass two `setDescription()` must be of type string.
 No given this is coming from over in our teases to inputs.
 See here, it said line 66.

 So quite literally

-We, this, this air description has no role in the set description on cheese listing does not allow no. So we actually get a PHP level 500 air.
-If Jesus, the input had a set description method instead, and that D string type, and it didn't allow no, we would get a nice 400 air instead of this 500 air.
+We, this, `$this->description` has no role in the set description on `CheeseListing` does not allow null.
+So we actually get a PHP level 500 air.
+If `CheeseListingInput` had a `setDescription()` method instead, and that D string type, and it didn't allow no, we would get a nice 400 air instead of this 500 air.
 Since we don't have that.
-And since setting Knoll on the description, property is technically allowed
+And since setting null on the description, property is technically allowed

-[inaudible]

 And actually it's set text description with this one.
 Nope.
 I need to undo that setting things it's not actually ever set